bioted/X.necrophora.secondaryMetabolites/README.md

 # X.necrophora.secondaryMetabolites.

 ## Below is information regarding methods pertinent to the data in this repository.
-These methods are an excerpt from the manuscript submitted to Plant Disease.
+These methods are an excerpt from the manuscript submitted to Plant Health Progress (March 2022).

 Title: Secondary metabolites produced by <i>Xylaria necrophora</i> are responsible for symptoms associated with taproot decline of soybean.